Return to the main TTYtter page

 -

-The current major/minor version of TTYtter (currently
+The current major/minor version of TTYtter (currently a string

-a float value [so version 0.7 is represented as 0.7]).
-This doesn't include the
+a float value [so version 0.7 was represented as 0.7, but now 0.9 is

 patch level; see the next variable for that.